aklapatch/Impactful/Life/README.md

 # Quotes
 >Why the appetite for territory?
 Do you not know where your next meal is coming from?
 Do you not have a roof over your goddamn head?...
-Where have we so screwed up with a generation if not a society where we go people who are so extrinsically motivated?...
+Where have we so screwed up with a generation if not a society where we got people who are so extrinsically motivated?...
 I mean, How is integrity not the only thing you have!

 Bryan Cantrill (https://youtu.be/bNfAAQUQ_54?t=2470)